 - Exclusions: Certain companies, sectors, or even countries are excluded from the investment universe for ethical reasons.
 The primary benefit with this strategy is a clear separation from contentious ethical issues, but a smaller investment universe may limit opportunity and the ability to diversify.
 Also, when companies are excluded, it’s not possible to positively influence their boards or vote against contentious practices.
 Mitigation against reputational risk is the dominant motivation for investors using this strategy.

 - Integration: ESG criteria are sown into the manager’s investment process the same way that fundamental criteria are.
 The primary benefit is a more holistic approach to risk management across the investment universe, but it can be difficult to assess how much weight ESG factors are being given.
 It’s suitable for investors who want ESG information relevant to an investment to form part of the manager’s decision-making, without them making outright exclusions.
 Expect most funds to follow this strategy.

 - Impact: The manager makes investments that are required to generate a measurable environmental or societal impact, alongside a financial return.
 The primary benefit is the association with positive change, but the underlying investments tend to be concentrated and illiquid.
-This strategy is appropriate for investors with a higher risk appetite, who want their capital to make a positive social or environmental impact.
+This strategy is appropriate for investors with a higher risk appetite, or modest return expectations, who want their capital to make a positive social or environmental impact.

 By familiarising yourself with these strategies – consult The Big Book of sustainable investing – you’ll be able to ask better questions of the fund managers you engage with around their sustainable investing practices.
 And the depth and coherence of their answers should subsequently help to reveal how seriously they are taking the risks associated with ESG factors.